digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?
 * How many resources will a browser download from a given domain at a time?
   * What are the exceptions?
+It depends on a browser, older ones like IE6 - 2, newer ones 6-8.

 * Name 3 ways to decrease page load (perceived or actual load time).
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
 * Describe how you would create a simple slideshow page.